Once A Republican Montana House Member, Michael Lange Gets 18 Years For Drug Trafficking

-A former Montana lawmaker in the state’s House of Representatives, who supported a bill that gave $4 million of the taxpayer money to fight methamphetamine use, was sentenced to 18 years in prison yesterday for drug trafficking.
+A former Montana lawmaker in the state’s House of Representatives, who supported a bill that gave $4 million of taxpayer money to fight methamphetamine use, was sentenced to 18 years in prison yesterday for drug trafficking.
 Once the Republican House Majority Leader in the legislature, Michael David Lange is now a common criminal.

 As reported by the Billings Gazette, on Thursday, the 57-year-old Lange was convicted of playing a “central role” in a gang of drug dealers who sold large quantities of the very drug Lange spent taxpayer money to campaign against, which was methamphetamine.